ali-ap/dog/README.md

 REACT_APP_API_URL: http://localhost:8083/
 ```

-use the left-hand side drawer menu to navigate to the dig page and you can check the raw view option to see the response raw result.
+use the left-hand side drawer menu to navigate to the dig page.
+You can check the raw view option to see the response raw result.

 ![a glimpse of the ui and dns lookup page](/assets/img1.png "Dig component")